You are here

-The Colorado Measures of Academic Success (CMAS) are the state’s common measurement of students’ progress at the end of the school year in English language arts, math, science and social studies.
+The Colorado Measures of Academic Success, known as CMAS, are the state’s common measurement of students’ progress at the end of the school year in English language arts, math and science.

-In a typical year, students in grades three through eight take CMAS tests in math and English language arts.
-Students in fifth, eighth and 11th grade take the CMAS science assessments.
-And students in fourth and seventh grade take the CMAS social studies exams.
+Students in grades three through eight take the CMAS tests in math and English language arts.
+Students in fifth, eighth and 11th grades take the CMAS science assessments.

 Who developed the CMAS assessments?